-RSS Feed is a format for syndicating news and it’s a way to have information delivered to people, instead of people having to go find it.
+An RSS feed is a format for syndicating news and it’s a way to have information delivered to people, instead of people having to go find it.

-RSS feed data is provided to users using the program named a news aggregator.
-This aggregator can be enabled into a website, installed on a desktop computer, or installed on a mobile device.
+RSS feed data is provided to users using the program called a news aggregator.
+This aggregator can be enabled on a website, installed on a desktop computer, or installed on a mobile device.

-RSS feed works by publishing the content in a structured document.
+An RSS feed works by publishing content in a structured document.
 This feed contains full articles or the summary and metadata for each item.

 This document can then be fetched and read with an RSS feed reader.
-Also, using the news aggregator, it will automatically check the new content from the RSS feed.
+Also, a news aggregator will automatically check for new content on the RSS feed.
 Additionally, it will allow the list to be automatically passed from website to user or from website to website.
-This process is named web syndication.
+This process is called web syndication.

-Nowadays, there is so much web content being added daily and it can be difficult for users to follow all the information, even if it’s in their area of interest.
-Doing Google searches for some subjects, visiting specific websites every day or following social media accounts can take too much time.
-Therefore, the RSS Feed can be a solution for staying in touch with all the information they want.
+Nowadays, there is so much web content being added daily and it can be difficult for users to follow all this information, even if it’s in their area of interest.
+Doing Google searches for subjects, visiting specific websites every day or following social media accounts can take too much time.
+Therefore, an RSS Feed can be a solution for staying up to date with all the information they want.